MicrosoftDocs/azure-devops-docs/docs/test/test-different-configurations.md

 You will want to run at least some of your tests in stages that have those different configurations.

-Use your test plan to decide which tests you want to run on which configurations.
+Use your test plans to decide which tests you want to run on which configurations.
 You have to make sure that when you run your tests that you have set up your stages for the configurations that you need.

-You might draw up a schematic matrix of the combinations that you want to test:
+You might draw a schematic matrix of the combinations that you want to test:

 ![Test matrix of browser and operating system configurations](media/shared/testing-configurations-schematic.png)